Mrs. A and Mr. B

 PCORI, the Patient-Centered Outcomes Research Institute, is funding this project.
 PCORI helps people make informed healthcare decisions, and improves healthcare delivery and outcomes, by producing and promoting high integrity, evidence-based information that comes from research guided by patients, caregivers and the broader healthcare community.

-The three-year project started in August, 2013 and is currently in progress, with focus group sessions under way to aid in interpretation of statistical research.
-Initial findings indicate several emerging themes, including the importance of self-advocacy, a concern about the impersonal and rushed nature of interactions with primary care physicians, and most prominently, observations that providers are not communicating with each other about their common patient’s care.
+The three-year project started in August 2013, and is now completed.
+The purpose of the focus group sessions was to aid in interpretation of statistical research.
+Initial findings indicated several emerging themes, including the importance of self-advocacy, a concern about the impersonal and rushed nature of interactions with primary care physicians, and most prominently, observations that providers are not communicating with each other about their common patient’s care.

-The project website, developed and maintained by Virtual Ability, Inc., includes sections for researchers and for the general public.
-The latter, written by Virtual Ability staff in language that is easily comprehended by non-scientists, explains the research process as well as emerging results.
-A public forum encourages everyone to respond to questions related to the research.
-A portion of the website also addresses the needs of clinicians who work with patients who have disabilities.
+The project website, developed and maintained by Virtual Ability, Inc., included sections for researchers and for the general public.
+The latter, written by Virtual Ability staff in language that is easily comprehended by non-scientists, explained the research process as well as emerging results.
+A public forum encouraged everyone to respond to questions related to the research.
+A portion of the website also addressed the needs of clinicians who work with patients who have disabilities.